SOFIA observations of 30 Doradus: I -- Far-Infrared dust polarization and implications for grain alignment and disruption by radiative torques: Discussion

 Figure \ref{fig:pol_sketch} sketches our understanding on the main feature of dust polarization in 30 Dor expected from theoretical modeling of dust polarization based on grain alignment and disruption by RATs (\citealt{2020ApJ...896...44L}).
 For an illustration, a color map of $a_{\rm align}$ (in arbitrary units) is shown as functions of $T_{\d}$ and $n_{\H}$.
 The feature of $p$ fundamentally depends on the $T_{\d}-n_{\H}$ relation.
 If we assume $n_{\H} \sim N_{\H}$ maps (e.g., the local variation of the depth of cloud is significantly small or negligible), the observed polarization degree ($p$) profile could be explained in three ranges of $T_{\d}$.

-For $T_{\d}<T^{\rm trans}_{\d}$, $T_{\d}$ positively correlates to $n_{\H}$ (see Figure \ref{fig:NH_Td_north}).
+For $T_{\d}<T^{\rm trans}_{\d}$ (at which the $T_{\d}-n_{\H}$ relation changes the sign from positive to negative, see Figure \ref{fig:NH_Td}), $T_{\d}$ positively correlates to $n_{\H}$.
 If the gas density increases faster than the radiation strength ($U\propto T_{d}^{6}$), such that the rotational damping by gas collisions is sufficiently strong to prevent the grains from being spun-up to the disruption limit by RATs, $a_{\rm align}$ is larger with increasing $T_{\d}$ and $n_{\H}$ (solid white arrow).
 This increment of $a_{\rm align}$ consequently causes the polarization degree to decrease to both the dust temperature and gas density as expected from the RAT alignment theory.
 In this case, $a_{\rm align}$ might also become constant with a specific range of $T_{\d}$ and $n_{\H}$ because of their opposite effect.
 These features explain the observed region A of $p-T_{\d}$ in Figure \ref{fig:p_vsTdNH_allnorth} and $p-N_{\H}$ in the middle panel of Figures \ref{fig:p_vsTdNH_allnorth}, \ref{fig:p_vsTdNH_allsouth}.
 In the case if the dust temperature increases such that $U$ increases faster than the gas density, the rotational damping by gas collisions is insufficiently strong to prevent the grains from being spun-up by RATs, $a_{\rm align}$ is getting smaller as $T_{\d}$ and $n_{\H}$ increase.
 Thus, the polarization degree is increasing instead of decreasing, which contradicts to the observed trend of 30 Dor.

-For $T_{\d}>T^{\rm trans}_{\d}$, $T_{\d}$ and $n_{\H}$ are anti-correlated (see Figure \ref{fig:NH_Td_north}).
+For $T_{\d}>T^{\rm trans}_{\d}$, $T_{\d}$ and $n_{\H}$ are anti-correlated (see Figure \ref{fig:NH_Td}).
 The gas collision damping is further weak, the grain alignment size gets smaller as $T_{\d}$ increases (dashed white arrow).
 Thus, the polarization degree gets increased toward higher $T_{\d}$ and lower $n_{\H}$.
 This feature could explain the region B of the observed $p-T_{\d}$ in Figure \ref{fig:p_vsTdNH_allnorth}.

 For $T_{\d}>T^{\rm disr}_{\d}$, the depletion of large grains due to the RATD mechanism results in the decrease of the polarization degree toward higher $T_{\d}$ and lower $n_{\H}$.
 This feature successfully reproduces the observed $p-T_{\d}$ in region C of Figure \ref{fig:p_vsTdNH_allnorth} and $p-N_{\H}$ in the right panels of Figures \ref{fig:p_vsTdNH_allnorth}, \ref{fig:p_vsTdNH_allsouth}.
 Otherwise, the polarization degree is expected to continuously increase or at least flat accordingly to the RAT alignment theory (see \citealt{2020ApJ...896...44L}).